lei-bo/MatSeg/README.md

 The PyTorch and other necessary packages can be installed with pip.
 To do so, run:
 `pip install -r requirements.txt`
 ### Dataset Arrangement
+The dataset folder need to be arranged in the following form before training:
 ```
 dataset-folder
 |──train